-2.3.25.
-Commencement
+2.4.21.
+COMMENCEMENT

 Attendance at Commencement is mandatory for all graduating students.
 Commencement shall be held approximately two weeks following the end of the academic year.
-Requests for awarding of the degree in absentia, such as in the case of incurring a medical condition where participation in graduation would present a significant health hazard, must be submitted to and approved by the President.
+Requests for awarding of the degree in absentia, such as in the case of incurring a medical condition where participation in graduation would present a significant health hazard, must be submitted to and approved by the dean of your field of study.
 Each graduate is required to wear the academic regalia designated by LECOM.

-Students who complete the requirements for graduation after the graduation date may participate in the commencement ceremony provided their anticipated completion date occurs prior to August 31 of the year of graduation.
+Students who complete the requirements for graduation after the graduation date may participate in the commencement ceremony provided their anticipated completion date occurs prior to December 31 of the year of graduation.
 A diploma will not be granted at the graduation ceremony.
-Students who do not complete the requirements for graduation by the August 31 date must participate in the Commencement Ceremony the following year, unless an exception is granted by the Provost.
-Only in unusual circumstances and with the approval of the President will the degree be awarded in absentia.
+Students who do not complete the requirements for graduation by the December 31 date must participate in the Commencement Ceremony the following year, unless an exception is granted by the Provost.
+Only in unusual circumstances and with the approval of your dean will the degree be awarded in absentia.
 For students completing the requirements after the graduation date, diplomas shall be dated with the last day of the month and year in which all requirements are met.

 All graduating students shall comport themselves in a thoroughly professional manner throughout the graduation ceremony.
-Students will be handed a diploma cover at one end of the ceremonial stage and then proceed across the stage to be hooded.
+Graduates will already be wearing their hood for the roll call and will be handed a diploma cover at one end of the ceremonial stage, then proceed across the stage and down the stairs to be directed to the photo area.
+Guest hooding is not permitted.
 There shall be no overtly demonstrative conduct by students as they cross the stage.
-Any student who fails to honor these standards will be addressed by the Provost and his/her receipt of the diploma may be delayed.
+Any student who fails to honor these standards will be addressed by the Provost and their receipt of the diploma may be delayed.